-For additional accuracy, this 1806B model by Makita uses front and back grips for better control, large sole plate for stability and an easy depth setting for the perfect finish.
+For additional accuracy, this 1806B model by Makita uses front and back grips for better control.
+It also large sole plate for stability and an easy depth setting for the perfect finish.
 Precise and smooth grooves are easy to accomplish with the Makita 1806B.

-Overall, it is the best planer for large timber that is ideal for more experienced carpenters that want to reduce time spent sanding and planning with a less powerful hand planer.
+Overall, it is the best planer for large timber that is ideal for more experienced carpenters.
+Especially for the ones that want to reduce time spent sanding and planning with a less powerful hand planer.
 The major drawback of the Makita 1806B hand planer is the sheer price, however the additional power and the large quantity of features makes it a worthwhile investment for professionals that require the best.Check it Out